-D. Teaching Associates
+Dd.
+Teaching Associates

 Promotion to Senior Teaching Associate is granted by the Board of Trustees upon the recommendation of the Dean of the Faculty/Vice President for Academic Affairs after consultation with the department.
-The Department Chair shall indicate the consultation procedures employed within the department when recommending a promotion.
-Promotion is based upon merit and not guaranteed by years of service.
+The Department Chair shall indicate the consultation procedures employed within the department who Formatted: Indent: Left: 0.5", Right: -0.5"